neaxi/voltage_logger/docs/README.md

   - has to be powered by 5V in our case (or voltage divider has to be adjusted)
   - we're measuring all cells against common ground and getting individual cell voltages via substraction
   - by default the measured voltage is obtained by `RAW * 6.144 / 32768` (`6.144` is the gain; `32768` is the 2^16 range).
 The transformation is included into polynomial correction formulas in our case.
 Calibration measurements are available in the documentation.
+  - ADC GND is connected to "both" grounds - power source GND and step down GND
+    - this partially bypasses the power switch as even when turned off the power buss for digital part has active voltage, but low enough to avoid activating anything
+    - V<sub>src</sub> -> V<sub>pwrbus</sub>: 57 V -> 0.83 V; 30 V -> 0.48 V; 10 V -> 0.07 V

 - SD card reader
   - SPI, picky on what SD card it accepts